4.0 Cognitive-Emotional Wisdom

-Research studies are revealing new realizations and understandings of a neuroplastic brain designed to rewire itself (Doidge, 2015).
+Research studies are revealing new realizations and understandings of a neuroplastic brain designed to rewire itself (APA, 2020; Costandi, 2016, Doidge, 2015).
 The neuroplastic brain makes it possible to establish new, healthy, and constructive awareness and behavior associations.
 Everyone has within them an amazing capacity to change, adapt, and to thrive within a wide variety of conditions and environments.
-This has awakened new and exciting possibilities for individuals and cultures now being destroyed by traumatic and addictive behaviors.
-When actually should the education and training to heal generation to generation traumatic behavior begin?
+The concept of the neuroplastic brain has awakened new and exciting possibilities for individuals and cultures now being destroyed by traumatic and addictive behaviors.
+When should the education and training to heal generation to generation traumatic behavior begin?
 When should the chain of pain onto others stop?
 How about now!

 Within this new world, punishment is not justice and human degradation is obscene.
 In this new world, empowering an individual to create their own, unique and wonderful world of joy is paramount.
 Here, society nurtures cognitive-emotional wisdom, the wisdom that finds a thought that feels better within a process that developed over tens of thousands of years of evolution and that is now etched in our DNA.